Manasseh Garner: Cleveland Browns

 On August 9, he was signed by the Cleveland Browns as a tight end.
 He was released on August 22.

 Brooklyn Bolts

 Garner signed with the Brooklyn Bolts, a member of the Fall Experimental Football League.
 Because of his experience as a fullback, Garner served as a hybrid player in the Bolts backfield.
 Over the course of the 2 game FXFL season, Garner recorded 17 rushes for 57 yards and a touchdown, plus 4 catches for 15 yards and another score.
 Garner's two touchdowns accounted for one third of the touchdowns scored by the Bolts that season.

-Buffalo Bills
+Buffalo Bills (first stint)

 Garner was signed to the Buffalo Bills' practice squad on December 30, 2015.

 Denver Broncos

 Garner was signed to a futures contract by the Denver Broncos on January 13, 2016.
 He was released on August 29, 2016.

 Buffalo Bills (second stint)

 On October 5, 2016 Garner was signed to the Bills practice squad.
 On October 21, he was promoted to the Bills active roster.
 He was released on October 28 and was re-signed to the practice squad on October 31, 2016.